 who is my mother?

-i held out the hundred. her left hand found its way from under the filthy mickey mouse sheet and took the money. in a loud voice she began to speak to me in bengali. she had very few teeth and her eyes were hard and soft and desperate and grateful. she transferred the tiny sloshing cup of chai to her left hand, and the with her right hand she wetly stroked my right cheek and my left cheek and my hair in a blessing that i didn’t understand. and then she said something in bengali i did understand.
+i held out the hundred. her left hand found its way from under the filthy mickey mouse sheet and took the money. in a loud voice she began to speak to me in bengali. she had very few teeth and her eyes were hard and soft and desperate and grateful. she transferred the tiny sloshing cup of chai to her left hand, and with her right hand she wetly stroked first my right cheek and then my left cheek and then my hair in a blessing that i didn’t understand. and then she said something in bengali i did understand.

 she said, “you are my daughter.”